Hawk and Dove: Hank and Don Hall

 Hank and Don Hall in The Hawk and the Dove #1 (September 1968), cover art by Steve Ditko.

 Hank and Don Hall are the sons of Judge Irwin Hall.
 They find out that their father has many enemies when he is nearly assassinated.
 Hank and Don eventually follow the attacker back to his hideout and accidentally lock themselves in the closet of some criminals plotting to dispose of him.
-Mysterious voices echo throughout the room, offering the boys a chance to save their father.
-All they have to do is call upon the powers of the Hawk and the Dove.
-The voices belong to a Lord of Chaos named T'Charr and a Lord of Order named Terataya (even though the Lords of Chaos and Order are eternal enemies, these two Lords had fallen in love).
+Mysterious voices echo throughout the room, offering the boys a chance to save their father by giving them powers.
+The voices belong to a Lord of Chaos named T'Charr and a Lord of Order named Terataya, who had fallen in love despite their respective groups, the Lords of Chaos and Order, being enemies.
 The Hall brothers invoke their new powers and become Hawk and Dove.
 The conservative Hawk (Hank) is hot-headed and reactionary, whereas the liberal Dove (Don) is more thoughtful and reasoned, but is prone to indecisiveness.
-Judge Irwin Hall displays a more centrist political beliefs, and firmly disapproves of vigilantism, not knowing his sons are costumed adventurers and saved him from his would-be assailants.
+Irwin Hall displays a more centrist political beliefs, and firmly disapproves of vigilantism, not knowing his sons are costumed adventurers and saved him from his would-be assailants.

 After their series ended, Hawk and Dove became semi-regulars in the Teen Titans, eventually joining Titans West.
 Writer Alan Brennert attempted to end their saga in a 1982 issue of The Brave and the Bold where 12 years later, Hank and Don Hall, then adults, are trying to cope with their 1960s values in the 1980s.
 After Hawk and Dove team up with Batman, the mysterious voice revokes Hank and Don's powers, deeming them still immature.
-This is later intentionally disregarded with a joke (where Don notes everyone says they look older) in New Teen Titans #50, when it is realized the real time aging of Hank and Don would affect the age of the Teen Titans as well.

 In Crisis on Infinite Earths, Dove is killed by the Anti-Monitor's shadow demons.
 Without Dove to restrain him, Hawk becomes violent to the point where many superheroes consider him nearly as much trouble as the supervillains.